 Oakville council squashes proposal to charge visitors for parking at waterfront parks

-At a meeting on Monday night, Oakville Town Council backed off its proposal to install parking meters and charge out of town visitors $3 per hour for parking at the popular parks.
+At a meeting on Monday night, Oakville Town Council backed off its proposal to install parking meters and charge visitors $3 per hour for parking at the popular parks.

 Faced with a public outcry last month, councillors had been instructed to find other options.